SeanezLab/CM_workflow/README.md

     2. If `Delsys Trigno` is not in the displayed list:
         1. Click the `Add Device` button
         2. Select `Delsys Trigno EMG` from the dropdown menu
-        3. Click `OK` and `Delsys Tringo` will appear unchecked in the list of input devices
+        3. Click the `OK` button and `Delsys Tringo` will appear unchecked in the list of input devices

 ![Add Delsys Trigno EMGs](assets/qtm_add_delsys.gif)